y2737924daohegua/corber/pages/workflow/hooks.md

 Use hooks for build-time customization, cleanup or warnings.

-The implementation details follow [Cordova's hooks](https://cordova.apache.org/docs/en/latest/guide/appdev/hooks/index.html#introduction), but fire under different circumstances.
-It is possible to use Cordova hooks in addition to ember-cordova hooks.

 To create a hook, create a file at `ember-cordova/hooks/<hook_type>.js` where `<hook_type>` is one of the following:

 * `beforeBuild` / `afterBuild`: fires on cdv:build and cdv:serve